drowe67/freedv-gui/README.md

 ```

 or alternatively, do not pass in `LPCNET_BUILD_DIR` to `cmake` if manually executing the build.
-This also has the side effect of disabling 2020 and 2020B in the user interface, preventing it
+This also has the side effect of disabling 2020 and 2020B in the user interface, preventing either
 from being selected.

 *Note: if you don't already have Codec2 installed on your machine, you will need to pass `-DBOOTSTRAP_LPCNET=1`